MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/Demoting-Domain-Controllers-and-Domains--Level-200-.md

 | Uninstall-WindowsFeature/Remove-WindowsFeature | ***-Name***<p>***-IncludeManagementTools***<p>*-Restart*<p>-Remove<p>-Force<p>-ComputerName<p>-Credential<p>-LogPath<p>-Vhd |

 > [!NOTE]
-> The **-credential** argument is only required if you aren't already signed in as a member of the Enterprise Admins group (demoting last DC in a domain) or the Domain Admins group (demoting a replica DC).
-The **-includemanagementtools** argument is only required if you want to remove all of the AD DS management utilities.
+> The **Credential** argument is only required if you aren't already signed in as a member of the Enterprise Admins group or the Domain Admins group.
+The **IncludeManagementTools** argument is only required if you want to remove all of the AD DS management utilities.

 ## Demote